-The following items may not be brought to school: real or toy knives, real or toy guns, sharp objects, matches or lighters.
+The following items may not be brought to school: real or toy knives, real or toy guns, sharp objects, matches/lighters or any item perceived as a weapon or intended to cause harm.
 Electronic devices (cell phones, Apple/smart watches, e-readers, iPods, video games, etc.) may not be used during the school day.
 The administration reserves the right to make changes to this list at any time.